-Welcome to Part 4 of our Website Traffic Blueprint article series, where we explain how to create an automated web traffic machine using the WordPress CMS.
+Welcome to Part Four of our Web Site Traffic Blueprint article series, where we show you how to turn your site into an automated traffic generating machine using the WordPress CMS.

 So far, here is what we have covered in this article series:

-In Part 1, we explain why using an expertly configured WordPress website or blog is the key to automating traffic to your site …
+In Part 1 of this article series, we explain why using an expertly configured WordPress website is the key to automating traffic to your site …

-(With an expertly configured WordPress blog, all you have to do is post web content on a consistent basis to automatically drive web traffic!)
+(With an expertly configured WordPress website, all you have to do to automatically attract more web traffic is post new content consistently!)

-In Part 2, we discuss critical setup decisions.
-We explain the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a site, and what to do if your existing website is built with WordPress.
+In Part 2, we discuss the setup phase of the traffic automation process.
+We explain the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a website, and what to do if your site is built with WordPress.

-(In Part two we show you how to set up a WordPress website or blog on your domain)
+(In Part two we show you where to set up a WordPress web site on your domain)

-Here, we configure all the settings that can affect your site’s traffic-getting ability …
+In this step, we configure all the settings (hosting, internal and external) that affect your site’s traffic-getting ability …

-(In Part 3 you learn how to configure hosting settings, WordPress settings, and external settings that can affect your site’s ability to generate traffic automatically)
+(In Part Three you will configure hosting settings, internal settings, and external settings that can affect your website’s traffic-getting ability)

-- WordPress Web Traffic Automation System – Traffic-Getting Plugins
+- WordPress Traffic System – Traffic Generation Plugins

 - Kickstart Your WordPress Traffic System